greimel/networks-course/src/index.md

 layout: "md.jlmd"
 ---

-# Course Website of _Economic and Financial Network Analysis_
+# Course Website of _Networks in Economics and Finance_

-This website contains the course material of the 2022 edition of the course.
-The course is part of the Master in Econometrics at the University of Amsterdam.
+This website contains the course material of the 2024 edition of the course.
+The course is part of the Bachelor in Economics at the University of Vienna.

-The official course information can be found on Canvas.

 This website is under construction.